shaliulab/idoc_docs/docs/how-to-build/Camera-Enclosure.md

- The fly chambers were viewed from above by a Basler camera equipped with a C-mount lens.
+The fly chambers are viewed from above by a camera equipped with a C-mount lens.
 The camera is placed on the top of the setup enclosure assembly to avoid [camera overheating](https://www.baslerweb.com/fp-1629376268/media/downloads/documents/application_notes/AW00171101000_How_Excessive_Temperatures_Affect_ace_2_Cameras_AppNote.pdf).
 Optical clamps, mounting base and metal posts from Thorlabs were used to fix the camera.

-**Installation of base at the top of the enclosure**
+## Installation of base at the top of the enclosure

-The post holder base is used for positioning and fastening the camera mount at the top of enclosure.
+The post holder base is used for positioning and fastening the camera mount at the top of the enclosure.
 The post holders include a spring-loaded thumbscrew that holds posts in place before tightening

 ![Camera-mounting-base.PNG](/assets/Images/Camera-mounting-base.PNG)

 The following parts are needed to create a base for the above camera mount construction:

-\-     Ø12.7 mm Post Holder, Spring-Loaded Hex-Locking Thumbscrew, L=75 mm (PH75/M, Thorlabs) (Q: 2x)
+- Ø12.7 mm Post Holder, Spring-Loaded Hex-Locking Thumbscrew, L=75 mm ([PH75/M](https://www.thorlabs.com/thorproduct.cfm?partnumber=PH75/M), Thorlabs) (Q: 2x)

-\-     M6 x 1.0 stainless steel cap screw, 10 mm Long (SH6MS10, Thorlabs) (Q: 2x)
+- M6 x 1.0 stainless steel cap screw, 10 mm Long ([SH6MS10](https://www.thorlabs.com/thorproduct.cfm?partnumber=SH6MS10), Thorlabs) (Q: 2x)

-\-     M6 x 1.0 stainless steel cap screw, 16 mm Long (SH6MS16, Thorlabs) (Q: 2x)
+- M6 x 1.0 stainless steel cap screw, 16 mm Long ([SH6MS16](https://www.thorlabs.com/thorproduct.cfm?partnumber=SH6MS16), Thorlabs) (Q: 2x)

-\-     Mounting Base, 25 mm x 58 mm x 10 mm (BA1S/M, Thorlabs) (Q: 2x)
+- Mounting Base, 25 mm x 58 mm x 10 mm ([BA1S/M](https://www.thorlabs.com/thorproduct.cfm?partnumber=BA1S/M), Thorlabs) (Q: 2x)

-\-     5-mm balldriver or hex key.
+- 5-mm balldriver or hex key.

- **Procedures**
+### Procedure

-1.85.
-Connect the post holder to a mounting base by inserting a 10-mm M6 screw through the bottom-located counterbores in the base.
+1. Connect the post holder to a mounting base by inserting a 10-mm M6 screw through the bottom-located counterbores in the base.

-1.86.
-Screw and tighten the M6 screw at the middle hole of the post holder using a 5-mm hex key, be sure the direction of the thumbscrew is in the outside face to facilitate and stabilize post mounting.
+2. Screw and tighten the M6 screw at the middle hole of the post holder using a 5-mm hex key, be sure the direction of the thumbscrew is in the outside face to facilitate and stabilize post mounting.

-1.87.
-Attach one the assembled base post holder to the right 25-mm rail at the top of the setup enclosure,
+3. Attach one the assembled base post holder to the right 25-mm rail at the top of the setup enclosure.

-1.88.
-Use 16-mm M6 screw and pre-slotted Low-Profile T-Nut (see step: Build the enclosure roof) to establish and tighten base connection to the right rail.
+4. Use 16-mm M6 screw and pre-slotted Low-Profile T-Nut (see step: Build the enclosure roof) to establish and tighten base connection to the right rail.

-1.89.
-Attach the other assembled base post holder to the left 25-mm rail at the top of the setup enclosure,
+5. Attach the other assembled base post holder to the left 25-mm rail at the top of the setup enclosure.

-1.90.
-Use 16-mm M6 screw and pre-slotted Low-Profile T-Nut to establish and tighten the base connection to the left rail.
+6. Use 16-mm M6 screw and pre-slotted Low-Profile T-Nut to establish and tighten the base connection to the left rail.
 Make sure that both right and left holders are aligned to the end of the IR-filter window.

-**Installation of** **mounting stage**
+## Installation of **mounting stage**

 ![Camera-mounting-base_2.PNG](/assets/Images/Camera-mounting-base_2.PNG)